 First, verify your Java installation.
 If that works, right click on "chess.jar", click on "open with", and select Java Platform SE binary (or a similarly named Java program).

-First, verify your Java installation.
-If double clicking on "chess.jar" says: "chess.jar" can't be opened because it is from an unidentifed developer.
 You have to go to spotlight and search for "System Preferences".
 Click on "Security and Privacy".
 You'll see the following: "chess.jar" was blocked from opening because it is not from an identified developer.
-Click on "Open Anyway".
-Then click on "Open".

 If that doesn't work, go to spotlight and search for "Terminal".
-Navigate to where you saved "chess.jar" by changing directories using the cd command (quick guide to terminal).
-Then run: java -jar chess.jar.
+Navigate to where you saved "chess.jar" by changing directories using the cd

 Make sure you have Java 6 or later installed.
-Run: java -jar chess.jar.
+Run: java -jar chess.jar

 This program is based on a project from one of my CS classes at CMU.
 The goal was to write a competitive chess bot.
 Most of the GUI code and chess logic was provided.
 My focus was on the search algorithm used.
 Modern chess programs use brute force to determine the optimal move, using a game tree.
 Because chess has so many moves, it becomes increasingly difficult to look a move ahead.
 To combat this, alpha-beta pruning is used, which removes parts of the search tree that won't provide an optimal move.
 My bot uses negamax as the main search algorithm, combined with alpha-beta pruning.